LuluWalls/Improved-Eneroth-Solid-Tools/README.md

 Tested with Sketchup versions 8, 2015, and 2017

 ## About the new Multi-Subtract tool ![Alt text](src/imp_ene_solids/images/cursor_multisub.png?raw=true "Title")
-The multi-subtract tool works in teh same manner as the original subtract tool but differs in that it allows the user to select multiple objects to be 'cut' with a secondary object.
+The multi-subtract tool works in the same manner as the original subtract tool but differs in that it allows the user to select multiple objects to be 'cut' with a secondary object.

 ## To use the Multi-Subtract tool
 Select zero, one or more solids,  'the primary collection'.